 What does the law say about parties at which underage drinking occurs?

-There are 10 states with laws that address the hosting of parties at which underage drinking occurs: Alabama, Arizona, Florida, Kansas, Michigan, Mississippi, New Hampshire, South Dakota, Utah, and Wyoming.
+There is no federal law that addresses parties where minors gain access to alcohol, but there are 10 states with laws that specifically address the hosting of parties at which underage drinking occurs: Alabama, Arizona, Florida, Kansas, Michigan, Mississippi, New Hampshire, South Dakota, Utah, and Wyoming.
 These laws intend to deter underage drinking parties by shifting the responsibility of the behavior of the guests to the host.
-If hosts allow underage drinking to occur on their property or property that they rent, they have committed up to two violations: allowing underage drinking and providing alcohol to minors.
+If hosts allow underage drinking to occur on their property or a property that they rent, they have committed up to two violations: allowing underage drinking and providing alcohol to minors.
 In some states, the party host may be liable for the actions of drunk minors.
 Party hosts may be subject to fines, imprisonment, or civil lawsuits.

 What is a DWI?

 DWI, or driving while intoxicated, is a crime that consists of operating a motor vehicle while under the influence of drugs or alcohol.
 A DWI is the same thing as a DUI (driving under the influence) and an OUI (operating under the influence), though the names may differ between states.
 DWIs are often given for drunk driving.
-A person is incapable of driving safely if his or her blood-alcohol content is .08 or higher.
-If an individual who is pulled over for suspected drunk driving is underage, his or her blood alcohol content cannot be greater than or equal to .02.
+A person is incapable of driving safely if his or her blood alcohol content is 0.08 or higher.
+In all states, if an individual who is pulled over for suspected drunk driving is underage, his or her blood alcohol content cannot be greater than or equal to 0.02.

-The penalties for a DWI can include jail time, fines, driver’s license suspension, and community service depending on the circumstances and the number of prior DWI offenses an individual has on record.
+The penalties for a DWI can include jail time, fines, driver’s license suspension, and community service depending on the circumstances and the number of prior DWI offenses an individual has on their record.
 Refusing to take a field sobriety test after being pulled over may automatically result in a fine or license suspension.
-Field tests are typically performed before breathalyzers and include a test of balance, the ability of the eyes to focus on and follow an object, and a heel-to-toe walk.
+Field tests are typically performed before breathalyzers and include a test of balance, a test of the ability to focus on and follow an object with your eyes, and a heel-to-toe walk.
 Individuals who fail field tests are subjected to breathalyzers to estimate their blood alcohol content.

 If you have been drinking or doing drugs at all, the safest plan is not to drive.
 If you are away from home, choose one of your friends to stay sober and be the driver or consider calling an Uber, Lyft, or taxi to bring you back to campus or to your apartment.
 Many colleges also offer shuttle services, and big cities offer late-night public transportation.
-In the United States, 27 people die every day in or as a result of injuries incurred during drunk driving accidents.
-In 2013, nearly 10,000 people died and nearly 300,000 people were injured in drunk driving accidents.
+In the United States, 29 people die every day in or as a result of injuries incurred during drunk driving accidents.
+In 2017, over 10,000 people died and more than 300,000 people were injured in drunk driving accidents.
 Your life, the lives of your friends, and the lives of strangers are not worth the “convenience” of driving under the influence.

 What if I have a friend in need of medical attention but I’m underage and have been drinking?

 If you are at a party and someone becomes unresponsive, they need urgent medical care.
-Regardless of whether you are underage and under the influence of alcohol (or illegal drugs), calling 9-1-1 should be a priority.
+Regardless of whether you are underage or under the influence of alcohol (or illegal drugs), calling 9-1-1 should be a priority and could save someone’s life.
 Good Samaritan laws exist to protect individuals who call for emergency medical attention from arrest or prosecution despite the fact that they may be under the influence of alcohol or drugs.
 You can learn more about Good Samaritan laws here.

 Drinking responsibly encompasses a number of things, like keeping an eye on your friends while you’re out, drinking water throughout the night and between each drink, having a sober designated driver, and eating beforehand.
 The following tips will help ensure responsible drinking:

 - Eat food before you drink and while you are drinking.
 If your stomach is full before you start drinking, you may slow the absorption of alcohol into the bloodstream.
-Particularly good at slowing down alcohol absorption are foods with a high fat content.
+Particularly good at slowing down alcohol absorption are foods that are high in fat.
 Go ahead and get that extra cheesy grilled cheese sandwich if you’re planning a night on the town.

 - Drink water between drinks.
 Alcohol dehydrates.
 Make it a point to drink water between each alcoholic beverage that you consume.
 This will keep your blood pressure at a normal level and help prevent a hangover in the morning.